BioND/myrng/README.md

 ```

 If you prefer to create your own instance of the random number generator instead of using a
 global variable, do _not_ include the above header files.
-For this purpose, use
+Instead, use for this purpose

 ```C++
 #include <myrng.h>